passaH2O/dorado/docs/source/quickstart/demo02.rst

 Demo 2 - Using Lower-Level Functionality
 ----------------------------------------
 In this demo, we show how particles can be placed on a gridded flow field generated using the `ANUGA <https://github.com/GeoscienceAustralia/anuga_core>`_ software package.
 Instead of specifying the number of iterations for the particles to walk, we will be specifying a target travel time for the particles to travel in this demo.
-To do this, we will use some of the lower-level functionality accessible in :download:`particle_track.py <../../../particlerouting/particle_track.py>`.
+To do this, we will use some of the lower-level functionality accessible in :download:`particle_track.py <../../../dorado/particle_track.py>`.

 First we load the sample parameters and define our `Particle` object.

 .. doctest::

-   >>> from particlerouting.example_data import define_params as dp
+   >>> from dorado.example_data import define_params as dp
-   >>> import particlerouting as pr
+   >>> import dorado as pr
    >>> anugaparams = dp.make_anuga_params()
    >>> particle = pr.particle_track.Particle(anugaparams)